Select Language : English Japanese

 • Damaged reputation from lack of resilience to disasters

-Medium Short term
+Low Medium term

 • Reliable risk assessment when selecting a construction site